Skip to content

 Once DAQIRI is built, follow the tutorials to configure your system and run your first benchmark:

-1. Concepts — terminology (stream types and protocols, packet, burst, segment, flow, queue, memory region), GPUDirect, and zero-copy ownership.
+1. Concepts — terminology (stream types, engines, endpoint URI schemes, packet, burst, segment, flow, queue, memory region), GPUDirect, and zero-copy ownership.
 Keep this open in a second tab.

 2. API Guide — the six-step DAQIRI application lifecycle and configuration-first model